iBreve/TrustmedicosBrowserExtension/README.md

+# Project Title and Description
+**TRUST**MEDICOS aims to tackle health misinformation and achieve a trustworthy health information exchange.
+Learn more about the project on our website https://www.trustmedicos.com

 # TrustmedicosBrowserExtension
-This Git hub contains Trustmedicos Broweser extension and its Web Dashboard
+This Git hub contains **TRUST**MEDICOS Broweser extension and its Web Dashboard

 ## Browser Extension
 The browser extension is available inside the folder TrustMedico Extension.